jonhadfield/easeprobe/docs/Deployment.md

 > Note:
 >
->  - `-p` option is used to expose the HTTP port of EaseProbe.
+>  - `-p` option is used to expose the HTTP port of GuardianProbe.
 >  - `-v` option is used to mount the configuration file and data file to the container.
 >    -  `/opt/config.yaml` is the configuration file default path in the container.
 >    -  `/opt/data/` is the data file default directory in the container.